 At lease commencement date, the Company recognises a right-of-use asset and a lease liability on the balance sheet.
 The right-of-use asset is measured at cost, which is made up of the initial measurement of the lease liability, any initial direct costs incurred by the company, an estimate of any costs to dismantle and remove the asset at the end of the lease, and any lease payments made in advance of the lease commencement date (net of any incentives received).
 Where the company has a number of leases that have significantly below-market terms and conditions these are also recognised at cost.
-Further details on these are disclosed in the lease liability note 14.

 The Company depreciates the right-of-use assets on a straight-line basis from the lease commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.
-The Company also assesses the right-of-use asset for impairment when such indicators exist.
+Depreciation expense has been included in direct operating expense and administration expenses.
+The Company also assesses the right-of-use asset for impairment when impairment indicators exist.

-The Company measures the lease liability at the present value of the lease payments unpaid at that date, discounted using the interest rate implicit in the lease if that rate is readily available or the incremental borrowing rate.
+The Company measures the lease liability at the present value of the lease payments unpaid at that date, discounted using the interest rate implicit in the lease if that rate is readily available or the incremental borrowing rate where the rate implicit in the lease is not readily determinable.
 Lease payments included in the measurement of the lease liability are made up of fixed payments (including in substance fixed), variable payments based on an index or rate, amounts expected to be payable under a residual value guarantee and payments arising from options reasonably certain to be exercised.